danspielman/Laplacians.jl/README.md

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

+# Verson 0.3.1

+Changes:

+* dropped wGrid3, as it produced a 4d grid so probably wasn't being used anyway.
+* Changed the names of many functions to bring closer to the Julia standard naming scheme.
+New names are empty_graph, path_graph, ring_graph, complete_graph, generalized_ring, rand_gen_ring, product_graph, wgrid2,

 ## Version 0.3.0, July 18 (or so), 2017

 This is the first version that is compatible with Julia 0.7.
 Other changes: